A Custom Counter with LED Lights Created for 3A Composites.

 A catch basin is hidden inside to catch and return the water to the pump.
 The water feeds up to an overhead perforated pipe to shower the exposed Zip System sheathing with water.

-Additionally, the rubber like coating has a safety benefit that makes is safer for roofers to walk upon.
+Additionally, the rubber like coating has a safety benefit that makes it safer for roofers to walk up on.
 ACI Design created a 30-degree pitched walk-on roof demo to highlight the safety aspects of their product.